glenlong/wedding/src/content/posts/wedding-speech-hollywood-guide.md

 Not all great films have happy endings but most do and your wedding speech certainly should.

-The best man speech should mention how happy the bride has made his friend, and show great optimism for that happiness to continue long into the future.
-This sentiment is cemented by the best man's toast to the bride and groom.
+The Best Man speech should mention how happy the Bride has made his friend, and show great optimism for that happiness to continue long into the future.
+This sentiment is cemented by the Best Man's toast to the Bride and Groom.

-By the end of the groom's speech it should be clear how happy the bride has made him and might end with a commitment to keep her happy too.
+By the end of the Groom's speech it should be clear how happy the Bride has made him and might end with a commitment to keep her happy too.

-The father of the bride's speech should leave us in no doubt that he feels a great match has been made between his daughter and her groom.
+The Father of the Bride's speech should leave us in no doubt that he feels a great match has been made between his daughter and her Groom.
 It could even end with some tips from an "old pro" about how to keep a long and happy marriage going forward.

 **So that's my Hollywood Guide to a Blockbuster Wedding Speech.**